Q-dimi/return_tests/README.md

 whether or not to run the allowed types test on the return value

 @param {unit.allowed_types.index_exact: boolean}:
-check for a match on the entire array or check for a match on the exact index (function_called.parameters vs unit.allowed_types.values)
+check for a match across the entire array or check for a match on the exact index (function_called.parameters vs unit.allowed_types.values)

 @param {unit.allowed_types.values: array}: